-Evidence & Grants
+Evidence & Grant Application Information

 Research is fundamental to Hope Squad’s mission and plays an important role in the ongoing development and delivery of the program.
 Training is based on years of suicide prevention theory, research, and best practices.
 Hope Squad works with researchers at the University of Cincinnati, Brigham Young University, and the University of Utah to evaluate and develop the program.
 Click below to read the evidence on which Hope Squad is based and our research results.